makhshari/markovchain/README.md

 ## How to use this app
-There are two ways to use this app:
+There are three ways to use this app:
 ### Web Application (frontend + backend)

 As it is shown in the GIF above, you can use it as a web application.
 All you need to do is to enter a story (and its' name), and tune three hyperparameters: